YesSteveModel/YSM-Wiki-Issues/docs/en/notes/wiki/Related Commands.md

 - `/ysm export <model_id> [extra_info]` Export a model to the YSM exclusive model format.
 You can also add additional information.
 - `/ysm ping` Test the connectivity between the client and the server.
 If the message "The server mod and the client version are inconsistent" appears, you can execute this command.
 This command has no permission requirements.
 - `/ysm molang execute <player> <expr>` Execute molang on a specified player.
 It can be used in multiplayer games, but the execution result will not be printed.
+- `/ysm model disable <player> [true | false]` This command was added in version 2.5.2 and is used to disable a player's model.
+When set to true, the corresponding player will no longer display the YSM model and will revert to the original model.

 ## Client Commands